saitoxu/github-twitter-integration/README.md

 # GitHub Twiitter Integration
-A server to post my article via github webhook
+A server to post an article via github webhook